Myths About Root Canals

 The truth: There is no valid, scientific evidence linking root canal-treated teeth and disease elsewhere in the body.
 In fact, by the early 1930s, a number of well-designed studies discredited Dr. Price's research, and no subsequent research has supported Dr. Price's findings.
 In 1951, the Journal of the American Dental Association devoted an entire issue to a review of the scientific literature and concluded that there was no evidence supporting Dr. Price's theory and that his research techniques from the 1920s lacked many aspects of modern scientific research.
 The ADA recommended endodontic treatment as the standard of practice for teeth that could be saved.
 Recent research continues to support the safety of dental treatment as it relates to overall health.

 The presence of bacteria in teeth and the mouth has been an accepted fact for many years.
 But the presence of bacteria does not constitute "infection" and is not necessarily a threat to a person's health.
-Bacteria are present in the mouth and teeth at all times, even in teeth that have never had a cavity or other trauma.
+Bacteria is present in the mouth and teeth at all times, even in teeth that have never had a cavity or other trauma.
 Research shows that the healthy immune system takes care of bacteria in a matter of minutes.
 When a severe infection in a tooth requires endodontic treatment, that treatment is designed to eliminate bacteria from the infected root canal and prevent re-infection of the tooth.

 Tooth extraction is a potentially traumatic procedure and is known to cause a significantly higher incidence of bacteria entering the bloodstream; endodontic treatment confined to the root canal system produces much less trauma and a much lower incidence and magnitude of bacteria entering the blood stream.